-We will follow the procedures set out by the Gloucestershire Safeguarding Children Board - details held with the school's Designated Safeguarding Lead.
+We will follow the procedures set out by the Gloucestershire Safeguarding Children Executive (Appendix 2)

 Review

 This policy was written in conjunction with Coalway Junior School.
 It will be reviewed annually or earlier as necessary/dictated by changes to legislation/LA procedure.